Seeking Spiritual Guidance

 "The living body of man and the living body of the earth were constructed in the same way.
 Through each ran an axis, man's axis being the backbone, the vertebral column, which controlled the equilibrium of his movements and functions.
 Along this axis were several vibratory centers which echoed the primordial sound of life throughout the universe or sounded a warning if anything went wrong."

-In China, India and other countries in Asia, the concept of "chakras" circulating vital energy through the body is a familiar one.
 In The Mystery of 2012, Jay Weidner writes in an essay that ancient alchemists also regarded man as a combination of solid matter and spirit, with a field of energy swirling around and through him like the vortex of a tornado.
-The movement of this energy affects the passage of time, which is why the vortex was often portrayed in the Medieval age as an hourglass.
+The movement of this energy affects the passage of time, which is why the vortex was often portrayed in medieval ages as an hourglass.

 According to Weidner, at the beginning of our lives, the flow of energy is expansive and smooth, so that a day feels as if it will go on forever.
 Age 1 to 18 represents a person's golden age.
 Then time speeds up a little as the energy current accelerates in their silver age from 19 to 36.
 In their bronze age, 26 to 54, life moves much faster, creating stress at a time when the body feels heavier and moves with more difficulty.
 The iron age of 54 to 72 is where time seems to fly, while bodies harden and people become more set in their ways.
 After we die, the spirit leaves the body, potentially to be reborn into a new golden age.

-Undoubtedly, Earth's maelstrom (or whirlpool) of internal force seems to be gaining more and more steam, as evidenced in the 2004 Sumatra earthquake and tsunami, massive hurricanes like Katrina, the intensifying force of solar flares, the melting ice caps, and increased activity in the Yellowstone caldera and other super-volcanoes.
+Undoubtedly, Earth's maelstrom of internal force seems to be gaining more and more steam, as evidenced in the 2004 Sumatra earthquake and tsunami, massive hurricanes like Katrina, the intensifying force of solar flares, the melting ice caps, and increased activity in the Yellowstone caldera and other super-volcanoes.

-Copyright 2009-2010 TheCityEdition.com
+Copyright 2009-2015 TheCityEdition.com

 2012 Survival Guide: A practical planner for the worst case scenario

-Home | Survival | Food | Health | Skills | Evacuation | Medicine | Teach
+Home | Survival | Food | Health | Skills | Evacuation | Medicine